Storytelling and childlessness

 I struggled to locate well-known, positive references in fictional popular culture where a childless person was treated with respect, empathy, and kindness by giving them space to own their narrative.
 They seemed to be given a magic solution that resulted in parenthood or were gradually erased from the storyline.

-In a recent episode of The Full Stop podcast, Gail Miller, MD reminded us that in healthcare, enquiring about parental status is seen as a way of building connections with people, a theme that Robert Nurden observes several times in his moving book 'I Always Wanted To Be A Dad: Men Without Children' which I had the honour of designing.
+Gail Miller, MD reminded us that in healthcare, enquiring about parental status is seen as a way of building connections with people, a theme that Robert Nurden observes several times in his moving book 'I Always Wanted To Be A Dad: Men Without Children' which I had the honour of designing.
 Dr Annie Kirby references the bias and exclusion in her extraordinary novel 'The Hollow Sea.'

 That pro-natal influence happens so often.
 Amid lockdowns I attended a business event.
 I sat through talks from many presenters on stage who shared that they were parents, including one pregnancy announcement, as they felt this was a common connection.
 It was somewhat ironic for a marketing conference with a theme of getting to know one's audience.
 I felt that deep-seated lurch inside my stomach, a maelstrom of despair, anger, and sadness.
 It felt like parenthood had invaded my home at a time when homeschooling had hit the news and was understandably hard on parents.
 Nobody talked about the people who had to clear space in a room that they hoped would be their child's nursery or those whose IVF had been stopped, possibly never to resume.